CopperEgg/export_tools/README.md

 export_tools
 =============

-Ruby scripts for extracting your CopperEgg data to CSV files.
+Ruby scripts for extracting your Uptime Cloud Monitor data to CSV files.

 ###Synopsis
 Five utilities are provided: